 lines: Cover:

 This has to be the dullest cover so far on this blog.
-Have no idea what kind of a message art directors at Penguin tried to convey by putting some old picture of an empty street on the cover.
-Surely it's not suggesting that Chicago has become a ghost city because of all the corruption etc?
+Have no idea what kind of message the art directors at Penguin tried to convey by putting an old picture of an empty street on the cover.
+Surely it's not suggesting that Chicago has become a ghost city because of all the corruption, etc?

-"Jake, you act like you you're tired or something."
+"Jake, you act like you're tired or something."

 "I was taken unexpectedly drunk last night," Jake said, and winced.
 He wondered if he were likely to develop into the sort of graceless idiot who was never at a loss for rakish comments about his hangovers.